guettli/programming-guidelines/README.rst

 CSV - Comma-separated values ............................

 CSV is not a data format.
 It is an illness.
+See the introduction at: https://docs.python.org/3/library/csv.html

 If your customer sends you tabular data in Excel, read the excel directly.
 Do not convert it to CSV just because you think this is easier.